 In the Combined Honours (Research) program candidates are required to present a thesis on a topic that is concerned with Science and Technology Studies and the interests of the other School involved, the thesis being supervised and examined by the two Schools conjointly.
 In addition, candidates are required to complete course work as approved by the Head of School.
-This course work normally includes at least one of the following seminars: 62.3001, 62.3002, 62.3003, 62.3004, 62.3005.
+This course work normally includes at least one of the following subjects: 62.301U, 62.303U, 62.305U.
 In certain circumstances, generally relating to the proposed Honours thesis topic, the Head of School may also require a student to complete one or more specified units offered by other Schools in the University.